widgetti/solara/solara/website/pages/docs/content/20-understanding/40-routing.md

 ## Manually defining routes

-In Solara, we set up routing by defining a list of `solara.Route` object, where each route can have another list of routes, it children, forming a tree of routes.
-We assign this list to the `routes` variable in your main app script or module, so Solara can find it and it should be in the same namespace as `Page`.
+In Solara, we set up routing by defining a list of `solara.Route` objects, where each route can have another list of routes, its children, forming a tree of routes.
+We assign this list to the `routes` variable in your main app script or module, so Solara can find it and it should be in the same namespace as your `Page` component.

 Routes are matched by splitting the pathname around the slash ("/") and matching each part to the routes.